-[1] In the Notice of Violation 4974-15-0323, dated May 13, 2015, the Canada Border Services Agency of Canada (Agency) alleges that on that date, at airport 4974 (Pearson International Airport) in Toronto (Ontario), the applicant, Rohney Steele (Steele) committed a violation, namely importing an animal by-product in the form of cooked duck, without meeting the prescribed requirements, contrary to section 40 of the Health of Animals Regulations (HA Regulations).
-On May 13, 2015, the Agency served Steele in person with the Notice of Violation.
+[1] In the Notice of Violation 4974-15-0322, dated May 13, 2015, the Canada Border Services Agency of Canada (Agency) alleges that on that date, at airport 4974 (Pearson International Airport) in Toronto, Ontario, the applicant, Praimdassie Seepaul (Seepaul) committed a violation, namely importing an animal by-product in the form of chicken, without meeting the prescribed requirements, contrary to section 40 of the Health of Animals Regulations (HA Regulations).
+On May 13, 2015, the Agency served Seepaul in person with the Notice of Violation.

-[2] In the Notice of Violation, Steele is advised that the alleged facts constitute a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act), and section 2 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations (AMP Regulations).
+[2] In the Notice of Violation, Seepaul is advised that the alleged facts constitute a violation under section 7 of the Agriculture and Agri-Food Administrative Monetary Penalties Act (AMP Act) and section 2 of the Agriculture and Agri-Food Administrative Monetary Penalties Regulations (AMP Regulations).
 Furthermore, the alleged violation is classified as a "serious violation" under section 4 of the AMP Regulations, for which the mandated penalty is \$800.

-[3] In a letter dated May 19, 2015, sent by registered mail on June 1, 2015, and received by the Canada Agricultural Review Tribunal (Tribunal) on June 4, 2015, Steele filed a request for review (Request for Review) asking the Tribunal to review the facts of her Notice of Violation, a request permitted by paragraph 9(2)(c) of the AMP Act.
-In order to maintain her rights under the AMP Act, Steele did not pay the assessed penalty.
+[3] In a letter dated May 19, 2015, sent by registered mail on June 1, 2015, and received by the Canada Agricultural Review Tribunal (Tribunal) on June 3, 2015, Seepaul filed a request for review (Request for Review) asking the Tribunal to review the facts of her Notice of Violation, a request permitted by paragraph 9(2)(c) of the AMP Act.
+In order to maintain her rights under the AMP Act, Seepaul did not pay the assessed penalty.

-[4] Steele's Request for Review consisted of a one-page letter, the Notice of Violation 4974-15-0323, and a document entitled "Non-Monetary General Receipt - No. B100967".
-Steele's one-page letter reads as follows [verbatim]:
+[4] Seepaul's Request for Review consisted of a one-page letter, the copy of Notice of Violation 4974-15-0322, and a document entitled "Non-Monetary General Receipt - No. B100968".
+Seepaul's one-page letter read as follows [verbatim]: